B. Jaya (actress)

 Basappa Jaya (3 September 1944 – 3 June 2021), commonly known as B. Jaya, was an Indian actress, known for her work in Kannada cinema.
-She acted in over 200 films.
+She acted in over 200 films before turning to Directing.
 For her performance in the movie Gowdru, Jaya won the Karnataka State Film Award for Best Supporting Actress in 2004-05.

 Biography

-Jaya has her roots in Kollegal, a town in the present-day Chamarajanagar district of India's Karnataka State.
+Jaya was born in Kollegal, a town in the present-day Chamarajanagar district of India's Karnataka State.
 She was the fourth of seven children to Mahadevamma and Basappa.
-Father Basappa was a stage artist who went to appear in over 100 films.
-Jaya followed her father into stage and subsequently into films.
+Father Basappa was a stage artist who went on to appear in over 100 films.
+Jaya followed her father into the stage and subsequently into films.
 Beginning in the 1950s, she went to work on stage till 1992.
 She made her film debut as a child actress in Bhakta Prahlada (1958).